Kihumba/private-/D4+/D4 Andelan Advancement Process/README.md

 A description of the Advancement Process

+Checklist of overall outputs (3-5 in Product; 1-2 in Passion)

 A diagram of the Advancement process

 Steps with links to each portion of the 3 P's